hildebrandt-carl/PhysicalCoverage/environments/beamng/code_coverage_instrumentation/readme.md

 end
 ```

 Then you need to add a way to get the coverage for each of the vehicles in BeamNG.
 To do that edit the `vehicle.py` file.
-You can find that file in `C:\Users\hilde\Documents\Beamng\BeamNGpy\src\beamngpy\vehicle.py`.
+You can find that file in `C:<path to beamngpy>\BeamNGpy\src\beamngpy\vehicle.py`.
 Add the following:

 ```python
     # Requires you import numpy as np
     # returns list of lines covered